weaviate/weaviate-python-client/CONTRIBUTING.md

 - Integration tests, that test the client with a running weaviate instance
 - Mock tests, where a weaviate instance is mocked to return specific replies

 To run the integration tests start the weaviate instances using `./ci/start_weaviate.sh`.
+This assumes that you have docker installed.

 Then run all tests with
 ```
 pytest integration